 Depending on your color choices, this pattern can become no-nonsens male business socks or fun play socks for a girly girl.

-Worked in fingering weight yarn, the sizes will fit a woman’s small (medium, large), work the smallest size in sport weight yarn and you’ll have a sock to fit a man with larger feet.
+Worked in fingering weight yarn, the sizes will fit a woman’s small (medium, large).
+Work the smallest size in sport weight yarn & larger needle and you’ll have a sock to fit a man with larger feet.